welfoz/Deepwork_Resume/DEEPWORK.md

 *the why*:

-    the problem is to be in autopilot and not being aware of what you do, so spend your time on things that are not important or distracting yourself with things you don't want
+the problem is to be in *autopilot* and not being aware of what you do,

+Resulting in begin distracted when you don't want to and spending your time on things that are not important for you.

 <br>